 - 3.7.
-In the case of any serious concerns involving prospective adopters approved by Coram, whether a child has yet been placed with that prospective adoptive parent or not, the Designated Person for Safeguarding for the service must notify the Adoption Registration Authority (Ofsted).
-For more information on the notification schedules, please see Appendix H (The Voluntary Adoption Agencies and the Adoption Agencies (Miscellaneous Amendments) Regulations 2003, Reg 19(1) Schedule 4). - 3.8.
-In the case of safeguarding concerns involving staff members, the Designated Person for Safeguarding for the service should ensure that s/he speaks to the Managing Director HR, and the Group Head of Quality Assurance and Safeguarding.
-An alert to the relevant Designated Officer/ Local Authority Designated Officer (LADO) will be made if the safeguarding allegations involve a person working with children, or the relevant Adult Safeguarding Co-ordinator/Principal Social Worker, if they involve a person working with adults at risk.
+In the case of any serious concerns involving prospective and adopters approved by Coram, whether a child has yet been placed or not, the Designated Person for Safeguarding for the service must notify the Adoption Registration Authority (OFSTED).
+For more information on the notification schedules, please see Appendix H (The Voluntary Adoption Agencies and the Adoption Agencies (Miscellaneous Amendments) Regulations 2003, Reg 19(1) Schedule 4) and or check the Ofsted website or seek direct advice from Ofsted on the notifications criteria and process.
+All staff should be made aware and the notification process should be included in the Statement of Purpose for the service. - 3.8.
+In the case of safeguarding concerns involving staff members, the Designated Person for Safeguarding for the service should immediately inform the Managing Director HR, and the Group Head for Quality and Safeguarding.
+A referral to the relevant Local Authority Designated Officer (LADO) will be made if the safeguarding allegations involve a person working with children, or the relevant Adult Safeguarding Principal Social Worker, if they involve adults at risk.
 Further information is contained within section 9.

-4. The Coram Group Safeguarding Procedures for Operational Support Staff
+4. The Coram Group Saleguarding Procedures for Operational Support Staff

 - 4.1.
 Operational support staff includes all the Coram Group staff who are not directly involved in delivering services or advice to children and families.
 For example, Coram staff in Communications, Fundraising, Human Resources, IT, Finance etc. - 4.2.
 If Coram Operational Support staff have any concerns about a child or adult's welfare or any suspicion, allegation or information about an incident of abuse they must report this to their Line Manager within one working day.
 If there is an immediate risk of harm the concern should be discussed with the Line Manager as soon as the concern is identified.
-Within one working day the line manager should discuss the concern with their Designated Person for Safeguarding and either: - the Group Head of Quality Assurance and Safeguarding - a Designated Person for Safeguarding within one of the Coram Group children's services teams or Managing Director for that service - 4.3.
-The Designated Person for Safeguarding will then take a lead on managing the concerns, making a referral to Children's Social Care if required and completing the
+Within one working day the line manager should discuss the concern with their Designated Person for Safeguarding and the Group Head of Quality Assurance and Safeguarding. - 4.3.
+The Designated Person for Safeguarding in the service will then take a lead on managing the concerns, making a referral to Children's Social Care if required and always completing the Coram Safeguarding Alert Reporting Form.